tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     through files one page at a time.
 One of the original pager programs was called ``more``.
 It simply displayed one page of output at a time and when one wanted "more" output one simply pressed the space key.
-A usability issue with the ``more`` program was that it did not allow a user to go back up a page.
+A usability issue with the ``more`` program was that it did not allow users to go back up a page.
 The ``less`` pager was therefore developed to work around this issue.
 It implemented reverse scrolling and a number of other additional features not present in ``more``.
 However, ``less`` also implemented all